 It usually takes quite a while before children can master toothbrushing for themselves.
 Here are some practical suggestions to help you make brushing more fun for them and a matter of routine.

-- Start Early.
+Start early.
 No teeth?
 No problem.
 Simply going through the motions by regularly brushing and cleaning gums still serves a very useful purpose.

 bedtime brushing, technically speaking, your goal of brushing teeth is to clean food off of them, and the sooner the better.
 Yet few adults we know make a regular habit of brushing their teeth throughout the day.
 Start having your child brush after meals early in life and you stand a fighting chance of creating a lasting habit.

-- Sing, Sing a Song.
+Sing, sing a song.
 Or set a timer.
 Or come up with some other creative way to keep your child engaged in the act of brushing her teeth for the recommended 2 minutes, or for at least as long as it takes to make sure that your combined efforts leave them clean.
 Some toothbrushes even light up or play music for the amount of time a child should keep brushing, preventing kids from being fooled into thinking that they've brushed long enough.

-All children can benefit from fluoride, but it's important to use the right amount of toothpaste.
+fluoride, but it's important to use the right amount of toothpaste.
 Current recommendations advise using a smear of fluoride toothpaste (or an amount about the size of a grain of rice) for children younger than 3 and a pea-sized amount for children 3 to 6.
-Since the fluoride found in toothpaste is clearly meant to be swished but not swallowed, make sure to help or watch the child while brushing.
-When she is old enough, tell her to spit out the toothpaste after brushing.
+Since the fluoride found in toothpaste is clearly meant to be swished but not swallowed, make sure to help or watch your child while brushing.
+When they are old enough, tell them to spit out the toothpaste after brushing.